jarak-lvly/samba-domain/README.md

 ## Additional Information

-I needed to customize for our environment:  JOINING a Samba DC into an existing Windows AD Domain (functional level 2016).
+Customize for our test environment:  JOINING a Samba DC into an existing Windows AD Domain (functional level 2016).
 For this subnet, there are Windows 11 nodes and one linux (app) server.
-This set up was for proof of concept before rolling out to production.
+This set up was for proof of concept.

 Read the documentation at nowsci.com.
 I've pretty much left things in the files/scripts as is.
 I modified what I needed to for my env and commented out the bits I didn't use.